windseason/ipfs-log/README.md

 node benchmarks/benchmark-expand.js
 ```

-There's `append` and `join` benchmarks for browsers in [benchmarks/browsers/](https://github.com/orbitdb/ipfs-log/blob/master/benchmarks/browsers) which you can run by opening the `.html` files in your browser.
+There's `append` and `join` benchmarks for browsers in [benchmarks/browser/](https://github.com/orbitdb/ipfs-log/blob/master/benchmarks/browser) which you can run by opening the `.html` files in your browser.

 ## Contribute

-PRs and [issues](https://github.com/orbitdb/ipfs-log/issues) are gladly accepted!
+If you find a bug or something is broken, let us know!
+PRs and [issues](https://github.com/orbitdb/ipfs-log/issues) are gladly accepted too.
 Take a look at the open issues, too, to see if there is anything that you could do or someone else has already done.
 Here are some things I know I need:

 ### TODO

-- Support for signed logs
 - Support for payload encryption

 ## License